Gug028/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home
 This file executes a script that changes the working directory to the user's home directory 3-listfiles
-This file executesa script that displays current directory contents in s longformat
+This file executes a script that displays current directory contents in s longformat 4-listmorefiles
+This file displays current directory contents, including hidden files (starting with .)using the long format